-After breakfast we ride to Photoksar which was the the earlier trekking route to Zanskar.
-This is a new road which is rarely explored by riders or tourists.
+After breakfast, we ride to Photoksar which was the earlier trekking route to Zanskar.
+This is a new road that is rarely explored by riders or tourists.
 We continue to the impressive Lamayuru Monastery for lunch and then head back to Leh via Alchi where we will see a small but ancient monastery.

 Time to board the flight back to Delhi and onward home.
-Back on home turf you won’t be able to explain the scale of this journey; photographs and videos will fail to do justice to your adventure.
-Your memories of this epic adventure will stay with your forever.
+Back on home turf, you won’t be able to explain the scale of this journey; photographs and videos will fail to do justice to your adventure.
+Your memories of this epic adventure will stay with you forever.

 INSURANCE IN DEVELOPING COUNTRIES